 4) Numerical Methods for Partial Differential Equations - G. Evans, J. Blackledge, P. Yardley

 Numerical Methods for Partial Differential Equations is a significantly more mathematical tome than the other items on this list, as would be expected, since it belongs within the Springer Undergraduate Mathematics Series.
 The book begins with some preliminary mathematics for matrices.
 It then discusses finite difference methods and parabolic equations, which will interest the readers of this list.
-However, it also discusses hyperbolic equations (used in compressible flow, for instance), with basic solution methods.
-This section does lack a discussion on the Riemann problem and associated Godunov solutions.
+However, it also discusses hyperbolic equations, with basic solution methods.
 The book then continues with elliptic problems with solutions of sparse matrix systems.
 The remainder of the book consists of describing the finite element method - applied to both ODEs and PDEs.

 The book is heavy on theory and proof, which detailed discussions on stability analysis and the underlying mathematical tools (such as variational principles).
 If one is interested in the details of the underlying theory, this is a great book.
-However, it does not delve too deeply into the implementation, so for a practical quant, may not be 100% suitable for desk work.
+However, it does not delve too deeply into the implementation, so for a practical quant, may not be particularly suited to desk work.